CHERRY CRUSH

 This page is for archiving information about my seedling apple Cherry Crush.

 Cherry crush is a tasty, pretty apple with nice flesh texture.
 It is all around pleasant eating.
 The flesh is a light pink in some cases and mottled in others.
 The flesh color is never dark and may not even develop in some climates, or in some years.
 While the apple is overall a nice dessert apple, the distinguishing characteristic is definitely the subtle cherry flavor.
 It does not have as much cherry flavor as it’s parent Cherry Cox, nor is it as complexly flavored, but in other ways it is an improvement on that apple.
 Cherry Crush has better flesh texture and is larger.
 It has a very nice sugar to acid balance.
 It also inhereted the some of Cox’s skin coloration, with wide paintbrush-like red streaks.
+The bottom line is that as grown here, I would rather eat Cherry Crush than Cherry Cox.
+Cox’s Orange pippin does not do very well here though and Cherry Cox has always been more about the neat cherry flavor than an overall balanced eating experience.
+A friend who fruited i in the Northwest also agreed with this assessment.

 I’m quite excited about this apple and have already sent out a couple hundred scions.
 The tree is growing on it’s own roots and seems pretty vigorous.
 I can’t say much about it’s growth habits, disease and so on at this time.
 I know I look forward to eating a lot of them and feeding them to a few other people.
 I have already started to use it in breeding.
 I crossed it back to cherry cox and crossed cherry cox onto it.
-I also crossed the pollen of Sweet 16, another cherry flavored apple, onto Cherry Crush and many others.
+I also crossed the pollen of Sweet 16, another cherry flavored apple, onto Cherry Crush along with many others.
 I hope this apple does as well or better in other places as it does here.
 Great name, great sugar/acid balance, pretty, good sized, nice texture, intriguing unusual flavor, this one’s a winner and may have real staying power.
 We shall see.

 Cherry Crush is a short season dessert apple.
 Ripening seems to be late September to Early October here.
 Thanks to its momma Grenadine, its texture goes downhill shortly after ripening, so no one will be keeping this apple around for long.
 That is okay, we can enjoy it when it is in season and move on to the next apples.